101arrowz/cxbuilder/README.md

 ## Notes

+### Patches
+There are some small patches to CrossOver in the `patches/` subdirectory that are applied only when creating the builds in the "Releases" tab.
+These are meant mainly to optimize the pre-built images for common use-cases.

+The `cxbuilder.sh` script does not use or search for these by default, and it is not recommended to apply them to your own CrossOver Wine source tree without understanding what they do.

 ### Custom LLVM
 Past versions of CrossOver used a custom build of Clang with a special `wine32` target to support both 32-bit and 64-bit Windows software in the same `WINEPREFIX`.
 As of Wine 9.0, it is no longer necessary to use a custom build of Clang for this, thanks to the new experimental WOW64 runtime within Wine.
 Thus CodeWeavers have removed their modified LLVM sources from their open-source releases.